minewhat/bootstrap-sass-namespace/README.md

-# Bootstrap for Sass with prefixes
+# Namespaced Bootstrap
 This project is designed to bring Bootsrap which doesn't conflict with existing CSS and JS of a website.

-You should consider using this project if you need to apply Bootstrap to a block of a page.
+You should consider using this project if you need to apply Bootstrap partially. ie to particular div of a page.

 ## How to use